Do forecasts of bankruptcy cause bankruptcy? A machine learning sensitivity analysis: Simulation studies

-In simulations (not reported here) we observe that at $\N=100,000$ the bivariate probit regression (unsurprisingly) works remarkably well when the data generation process is in fact a bivariate probit model\footnote{It is well-known that maximum likelihood estimates of the bivariate probit model can be unstable (i.e., many local modes), especially when there are a large number of predictor variables (see \cite{Meng-Schmidt-1985} and \cite{Freedman-Sekhon-2010}).
+In simulations (included in \autoref{machine_append}), we observe that at $N=100,000$ the bivariate probit regression (unsurprisingly) works remarkably well when the data generation process is in fact a bivariate probit model.\footnote{It is well-known that maximum likelihood estimates of the bivariate probit model can be unstable (i.e., many local modes), especially when there are a large number of predictor variables (see \cite{Meng-Schmidt-1985} and \cite{Freedman-Sekhon-2010}).
 Our simulations bear this out; with thousands of observations, estimates of $\rho$ were quite inaccurate.
-Therefore, to verify that we obtain consistent parameter estimates with maximum likelihood estimation (and to cross-check our data generating process) we generate and train our models on 100,000 observations.}.
-At lower sample sizes, maximum likelihood estimation of the bivariate probit with endogenous regressor is quite unstable; somewhat surprisingly, Table~\ref{bivartable} shows that our method works well even with $\N=25,000$ and $p=5$ meaning that the new method has an advantage over the more restrictive, but correctly specified, model in this case due to computational difficulties of maximum likelihood estimation.
+Therefore, to verify that we obtain consistent parameter estimates with maximum likelihood estimation (and to cross-check our data generating process), we generate and train our models on 100,000 observations (see the supplementary material \citep{audit-supplement}).} At lower sample sizes, maximum likelihood estimation of the bivariate probit with endogenous regressor is quite unstable; somewhat surprisingly, \autoref{bivartable} shows that our method works well even with $N=25,000$ and $p=5$ meaning that the new method has an advantage over the more restrictive, but correctly specified, model in this case due to computational difficulties of maximum likelihood estimation.